-- penetration,

-- no matter how slight,

-- of the vagina or anus,

 - with any part or object,

-- · or oral copulation of a sex organ
+- or oral copulation of a sex organ

 - by another person

-- · without the consent of the victim.
+- without the consent of the victim.

-b.
 Sexual Battery:

-- · the intentional touching of another person's intimate parts without consent, or - · intentionally causing a person to touch the intimate parts of another without consent, or - using a person's own intimate part to intentionally touch another person's body part without consent. - 3Including gender identity, gender expression, sexual orientation, and sex stereotypes.
+- the intentional touching of another person's intimate parts without consent, or - intentionally causing a person to touch the intimate parts of another without consent, or - using a person's own intimate part to intentionally touch another person's body part without consent.